 Measuring 21 miles long by 5 miles wide, Vieques is substantially bigger than Culebra and distinctly different in ambience.
 Though still a million metaphorical miles from the bright lights of the Puerto Rican mainland, the larger population here has meant more luxurious accommodations, hipper restaurants and – unfortunately – more petty thievery (particularly on the beaches).

 Since the official military withdrawal in 2003, Vieques has regularly been touted as the Caribbean’s next ‘big thing,’ with a pristine coastline ripe for the developer’s bulldozer.
-Fortunately, environmental authorities swept in quickly after the handover and promptly declared all of the former military land (which consists of 70% of the island’s total area) a US Fish & Wildlife Refuge.
+Fortunately, environmental authorities swept in quickly after the handover and promptly declared all of the former military land (70% of the island’s total area) a US Fish & Wildlife Refuge.
 The measure has meant that the bulk of the island remains virgin territory to be explored and enjoyed by all.

 Development elsewhere has been slow and low-key.
 Although many guesthouses and restaurants have expanded their business since 2003, much of this growth has centered on ecoventures and small but luxurious boutique hotels.
-The only real ‘resort’ was closed at the time of writing, and the island has yet to succumb to golf, gambling or Las Vegas–style glitz.
-It’s a situation that seems unlikely to change in the short term.
-Vieques’ residents – many of whom are US expats – are fiercely protective of their Caribbean nirvana and, fresh from seeing off the US military in 2003, they are boldly accustomed to putting up a fight.
+The island has no golf, gambling or Las Vegas–style glitz, and the only real resort is the newly opened and much-hyped W hotel, built on the site of another former resort complex.
+The pace or scale of development seems unlikely to change in the short term.
+Vieques’ residents – many of whom are US expats – are fiercely protective of their Caribbean nirvana.

 These days Vieques is synonymous with its gorgeous beaches, semiwild horses and unforgettable bioluminescent bay.